oci-landing-zones/terraform-oci-modules-iam/identity-domains/README.md

 - [Identity Domains in Terraform OCI Provider](https://registry.terraform.io/providers/oracle/oci/latest/docs/resources/identity_domain)

 ## <a name="issues">Known Issues</a>
 1. Terraform will not destroy identity domains.
-In order do destroy an identity domain, first run ```terraform destroy``` to destroy contained resources (groups, dynamic groups...).
+In order do destroy an identity domain, first run ```terraform destroy``` to destroy contained resources (groups, dynamic groups, identity providers...).
 The error ```"Error: 412-PreConditionFailed, Cannot perform DELETE_DOMAIN operation on Domain with Status CREATED"``` is returned.
 Then deactivate and delete the identity domain(s) using the OCI console or OCI CLI, as in:
 ```
   oci iam domain deactivate --domain-id <identity domain OCID>
   oci iam domain delete --domain-id <identity domain OCID>